1812 United States presidential election in Massachusetts

 The 1812 United States presidential election in Massachusetts took place between November 1 and 3, 1812, as part of the 1812 United States presidential election.
-Voters chose 19 representatives, or electors to the Electoral College, who voted for President and Vice President.
+Voters chose 22 representatives, or electors to the Electoral College, who voted for president and vice president.

 During this election, both candidates technically ran as Democratic-Republicans as the Federalist Party chose not to field a candidate nationally.
-While DeWitt Clinton won all 19 Massachusetts state electors by a wide margin of 30.02%, he lost the general election to the incumbent president James Madison.
+DeWitt Clinton won all 22 Massachusetts state electors by a wide margin of 30.02%, despite the fact that Massachusetts governor Elbridge Gerry was on the ballot, but he lost the general election to the incumbent president James Madison.